artainmo/web-development/backend/PostgreSQL/README.md

 Is best downloaded as an app from the web, on macos for example: https://postgresapp.com/.<br>
 On https://postgresapp.com/ you can download the app but also learn how to install it, create a postgresql server with databases, how to connect from the terminal to those databases to execute psql commands and how to connect from programming languages to those databases.

 psql is a terminal-based frontend to PostgreSQL.
-It enables interactive communication with PostgreSQL databases, type queries in terminal and see results.<br>
+It enables interactive communication with PostgreSQL databases from the terminal.<br>
 SQL commands can be written and will only be send to the server when a command-terminating-semicolon is reached, a line return does not end the command and thus your command can be written on multiple lines for clarity.
 If the command got executed without errors the results will be shown.<br>
 When launching psql, next to SQL commands you can start launching psql meta-commands in the terminal, all psql meta-commands start with \.
 With `\?` you can view the usage guide.<br>